telerik/fiddler-everywhere-docs/rules-presets/tooling/bypass-cors.md

 Create a "Bypass CORS" rule, that set the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-- Create an action that sets the HTTP Response header **Access-Control-Allow-Origin** with a wildcard value `*`.
+1. Create an action that sets the HTTP Response header **Access-Control-Allow-Origin** with a wildcard value `*`.
-- Create an action that sets the HTTP Response header **Access-Control-Allow-Methods** with a wildcard value `*`.
+1. Create an action that sets the HTTP Response header **Access-Control-Allow-Methods** with a wildcard value `*`.
-- Create an action that sets the HTTP Response header **Access-Control-Allow-Credentials** with a wildcard value `*`.
+1. Create an action that sets the HTTP Response header **Access-Control-Allow-Credentials** with a wildcard value `*`.
-- Create an action that sets the HTTP Response header **Access-Control-Allow-Headers** with a wildcard value `*`.
+1. Create an action that sets the HTTP Response header **Access-Control-Allow-Headers** with a wildcard value `*`.

-An example rule that matches all sessions and bypasses the pre-set CORS policies.
+This sample Fiddler rule matches all sessions and bypasses the pre-set CORS policies.

 ![Creating "Bypass CORS" rule](../../images/advanced/adv-bypass-cors.png)